 The Hellcat looks relatively small in the cavernous engine bay of the 1500 but there’s nothing small about the performance on offer.
 The engine delivers 707 horsepower and 650 pound-feet of torque, and assuming most of that power can reach the ground this could be one of the quickest pickups on the planet.

-FCA currently offers the Hellcat in the Dodge Charger and Challenger muscle cars, but the automaker will soon offer in the Jeep Grand Cherokee as well.
+FCA currently offers the Hellcat in the Dodge Charger and Challenger muscle cars, but the automaker will soon offer it in the Jeep Grand Cherokee as well.
 A prototype for the Hellcat-powered Jeep has already been spotted.
 The vehicle, which may be called a Trackhawk, is due out late next year as a 2018 model.

 Unfortunately for Ram fans, we haven’t heard about a Hellcat-powered pickup coming from the factory.